 In circumstances where the Infrastructure Manager does not consider that there is sufficient capacity on HS1 it will discuss the request with the Applicant and seek to agree alternative arrangements.

-While applications for Framework Track Access Agreements will be considered by the Infrastructure Manager in the order that they are received, if the Infrastructure Manager is considering more than one application at the same time and is unable to accommodate all of the requests for capacity, the Infrastructure Manager will apply the priority criteria specified in the declaration of specialised infrastructure (see section 3.4.1) contained in Part D of the HS1 Network Code.
+While applications for Framework Track Access Agreements will be considered by the Infrastructure Manager in the order that they are received, if the Infrastructure Manager is considering more than one application at the same time and is unable to accommodate all of the requests for capacity, the Infrastructure Manager will apply the Decision Criteria contained in Part D of the HS1 Network Code which includes the priority order for specified in the declaration of specialised infrastructure (see section 3.4.1).

 The Rail Regulations 2016 require the Infrastructure Manager and the Applicant to obtain the prior approval of the ORR before entering into or amending any Framework Track Access Agreement.
-The process is set out in the 'ORR's Criteria and Procedures for the Approval of Framework Agreements for HS1'.
+The process is set out in the ‘ORR’s Criteria and Procedures for the Approval of Framework Agreements for HS1’0F.